On the Mysteries of MAX NAE-SAT: Introduction

 H{\aa}stad \cite{H01}, relying on the PCP theory developed by Arora et al.\ \cite{AS98,ALMSS98}, and others, proved that for every $k\ge 3$, obtaining an approximation ratio of $(1-\frac{1}{2^k})+\varepsilon$ for MAX $\{k\}$-SAT, for any $\varepsilon>0$, is NP-hard.
 Similarly, for every $k\ge 4$, obtaining a ratio of $(1-\frac{1}{2^{k-1}})+\varepsilon$ for MAX NAE-$\{k\}$-SAT is also NP-hard.
 Intriguingly, these ratios are obtained, in expectation, by simply choosing a random assignment.

-Thus, as mentioned in the abstract, while it is known that an approximation ratio of at least $\frac{7}{8}$ can be obtained for each \emph{individual} clause size, for both MAX SAT and MAX NAE-SAT, it is not known whether an approximation ratio of $\frac{7}{8}$ can be obtained for all clause sizes \emph{simultaneously} (e.g., \cite{MM17}\footnote{\cite{MM17} cites that the best known upper bound on the approximation ratio of MAX NAE-SAT is that of MAX CUT, $\approx 0.87856$, but a hardness of $7/8$ follows from the upper bound of $7/8$ for MAX NAE-$\{4\}$-SAT, which follows from H{\aa}stad's $7/8$'s hardness of MAX $\{3\}$-SAT~\cite{H01}.}).(For MAX NAE-SAT we resolve this problem.)
+Thus, as mentioned in the abstract, while it is known that an approximation ratio of at least $\frac{7}{8}$ can be obtained for each \emph{individual} clause size, for both MAX SAT and MAX NAE-SAT, it was not known whether an approximation ratio of $\frac{7}{8}$ can be obtained for all clause sizes \emph{simultaneously} (see e.g., \cite{MM17}\footnote{\cite{MM17} states that the best known upper bound on the approximation ratio of MAX NAE-SAT is that of MAX CUT, $\approx 0.87856$, but a hardness of $7/8$ follows from the upper bound of $7/8$ for MAX NAE-$\{4\}$-SAT, which follows from H{\aa}stad's $7/8$'s hardness of MAX $\{3\}$-SAT~\cite{H01}.}).
+For MAX NAE-SAT, we resolve this problem by showing that no such approximation algorithm exists.

 For MAX $[3]$-SAT (and MAX NAE-$[4]$-SAT), Karloff and Zwick \cite{KZ97} obtained a $\frac{7}{8}$-approximation algorithm whose computer assisted analysis appears in \cite{zwick02}.
 A $\frac{7}{8}$-approximation algorithm is not known even for MAX $\{1,4\}$-SAT, i.e., when all clauses are either of size $1$ or~$4$.
 (See Halperin and Zwick \cite{HZ01}.)

-Avidor et al.\ \cite{ABZ05}, improving results of Andersson and Engebretsen \cite{AE98}, Asano and Williamson \cite{AW02} and Zhang et al.\ \cite{ZYH04}, obtained a MAX SAT algorithm with a conjectured approximation ratio of $0.8434$ and a MAX NAE-SAT algorithm with a conjectured approximation ratio of $0.8279$.
+For general MAX SAT and MAX NAE-SAT, Avidor et al.\ \cite{ABZ05}, improving results of Andersson and Engebretsen \cite{AE98}, Asano and Williamson \cite{AW02} and Zhang et al.\ \cite{ZYH04}, obtained a MAX SAT algorithm with a conjectured approximation ratio of $0.8434$ and a MAX NAE-SAT algorithm with a conjectured approximation ratio of $0.8279$.
 (We discuss below why most approximation ratios claimed for MAX SAT and MAX NAE-SAT are only conjectured.)

-For \emph{satisfiable} instanced of MAX NAE-SAT, Zwick \cite{Zwick99a} gave an algorithm with a conjectured approximation ratio of $0.863$.
+For \emph{satisfiable} instances of MAX NAE-SAT, Zwick \cite{Zwick99a} gave an algorithm with a conjectured approximation ratio of $0.863$.
 (We improve on this conjectured ratio, see below.)